iotaledger/iota-sdk/documentation/cli/docs/02_wallet.md

-# Account Manager Interface
+# Wallet Interface

-The Account Manager Interface is evaluated through the Command Line Interface of the `wallet` binary, once per execution.
+The Wallet Interface is evaluated through the Command Line Interface of the `wallet` binary, once per execution.

 It is responsible for the creation and management of the wallet and its accounts.